Some of the technical content on this site is only available in English.

 To configure third party readers to be used within Space, go to System > Third party readers.

-The software will include by default the possibility to use the SALTO Long Distance Reader:
+The software will include by default the possibility to use the Salto Long Distance Reader:

 'Third party readers' screen'Third party readers' screen

-All the necessary settings for the correct Wiegand code output for SALTO Long Distance Readers are already preconfigured and cannot be modified.
+All the necessary settings for the correct Wiegand code output for Salto Long Distance Readers are already preconfigured and cannot be modified.

 Wiegand codes example